 The Domestic Abuse Bill, currently going through Parliament and designed to protect victims and punish perpetrators, does not protect migrant women.
 By not recognising the barriers that currently prevent them from reporting their abusers, the Bill will continue to leave them unprotected.
-This is despite recommendations made by the parliamentary joint committee to the draft domestic abuse bill that a “firewall” be established to make it safer for victims to speak out.
+This is despite SUMW providing the Government with testimonial evidence of the harm done to migrant women.

 A firewall would be putting in place policies and procedures that effectively separate the reporting of crime from the enforcement of immigration controls.